Here's the deal:

 - Wet rot - A less serious, but still very harmful, plague of rot in timber of the house, caused by a wood-destroying fungi.
 It is generally a limited form of rot.

 - Dry rot - The more serious form of fungal rot throughout a household.
 Caused by an extremely harmful fungi that builds up when timber becomes wet above a sustainable limit, this type of rot can spread from timber to timber, drying out and decaying the wood and causing major structural damage to the property.
 There needs to be a moisture content above around 20% for this type of rot to occur.
-If in doubt, read our guide: Selling a House With Dry Rot.
+If in doubt, read our guide on selling a house with dry rot.

 - Condensation - This is exactly what you think it is: the buildup of moisture and water throughout the household in places that may be vulnerable.
 If untreated, it may cause the rot problems detailed earlier.

 - Penetrating damp - This type of problem is defined as water from the outside that sneaks its way into the inside of the house.
-This type of water will flow in from cracks and fissures in the house, sneaking into the interior or walls and potentially starting that same type of rot detailed above and/or fungal and mould growth.
-This can also be caused by overflowing gutters, missing tiles, or busted pipes, among other things.
+This type of water will flow in from cracks and fissures in the house, sneaking into the interior or walls and potentially starting that same type of rot detailed above.
+This can be caused by overflowing gutters, missing tiles, or busted pipes, among other things.

 If there’s any indication that any of these elements are happening to your home, it’s advisable to get them fixed before you continue on with the selling process.